 - Married individuals who own service-based businesses like law and accounting firms can only receive the 20 percent deduction if they make under $315,000 per year ($157,500 if single).

-- The corporate tax rate will drop from 35 to 21 percent.
+- The corporate tax rate dropped from 35 to 21 percent.

-- The alternative minimum corporate tax rate will be eliminated.
+- The alternative minimum corporate tax rate were eliminated.

 Here's the bottom line: Republicans are saying a slashed corporate tax rate could make the United States a tax haven country for corporations, and the 20 percent deduction for pass-through businesses may help economic growth throughout the nation.

 The main component of the act deals with a change to the tax structure for what are known as pass-through businesses.
 Pass-through companies account for about 95 percent of U.S businesses – sole proprietorships, partnerships and S corporations are all examples of pass-through businesses.
 The change involves a 20 percent tax deduction for all pass-through businesses with one limitation: married individuals who own service-based businesses like law firms or doctor's offices can only claim the deduction if their annual income is below $315,000 ($157,500 if single).

 This deduction is a broad and sweeping benefit to American small businesses.
 Tax deductions lower your business's taxable income.
 Under this act, a business's taxable income was reduced by 20 percent.
 So, if your annual business income is $100,000 per year, the IRS only taxes you on $80,000 of it.
 The hope is that this deduction provide small businesses with some financial breathing room – this allows business owners to reinvest that saved money back into their businesses by buying new equipment, hiring new workers or expanding operations.